CodeMedic42/constructure/README.md

 ### Date

-This will validate that your value is a Date object.
+This will verify that your value is a Date object.

 ```js
 const structure = Structure.boolean();